 Get prepared for wildfire before it strikes by following the tips in the Ready, Set, Go! plan to create a more fire-safe environment for you and your family.
 Download the publications below for step-by-step instructions on preparing for wildfires.

-Create and maintain “defensible space” and guarding your home against flying embers.
+Create and maintain “defensible space” and guard your home against flying embers.

-Prepare your family and home ahead of time for the possibility of an evacuation.
+Prepare your family and home in advance of the possibility of an evacuation.

 Before wildfire strikes, it is important that you and all members of your household “get set.”
 Follow these steps in advance of a wildfire:

 - Create a Wildfire Action Plan that includes evacuation planning for your home, family, and pets.

 - Assemble an Emergency Supply Kit for each person in your household.

 - Fill out a Family Communication Plan that includes important evacuation and contact information.

 Take the necessary evacuation steps to give your family and home the best chance of staying safe during a wildfire.

 Make sure that you and your family are ready to go and evacuate early.
 Being ready to go also means knowing when to evacuate and what to do if you become trapped by the wildfire.